4d/docs/docs/WebServer/qodly-studio.md

 - Ensure the Qodly Studio and your database are reached on the same URL scheme.

 - Use the `Lax` value for the [session cookie](webServerConfig.md#session-cookie-samesite) of your project database's web server.

+## Known issues

+- In the current implementation, building merged 4D applications (stand-alone and server) that use Qodly webforms requires that the *.4dz* packed architecture be disabled, otherwise 404 errors are returned.
+If you build such merged applications, make sure you set the [`PackProject` XML key](https://doc.4d.com/4Dv20R2/4D/20-R2/PackProject.300-6439954.en.html) to `False` in the buildApp.4DSettings file.

 ## Hello, World